paritheplatypus/SupplyChainModule/supplychain_getting_started.md

 - Step 4: Build Airflow DAG for the optimization
 - Step 5: Run example optimization and analyze results
 - Step 6: Optional - Automate parameter tuning and experiment tracking

+> add medals and stuff here
+> remove the stuff before this (guideline... and add the actual guidelines instead)